The Tinkerer's Shed

 suspended somewhere between

-upended and just order enough
+upended and just ordered enough

 what’s what.
 Levels hang crooked